Industrialization in China: CO_{2}

 China faces a problem with air quality as a consequence of industrialization.
 China ranks as the second largest consumer of oil in the world, and "China is the world's top coal producer, consumer, and importer, and accounts for almost half of global coal consumption.", as such their CO_{2} emissions reflect the usage and production of fossil fuels.
-As of 2015, China has been ranked the number one CO_{2} contributor holding 29% of the global CO_{2} emission emissions.
+As of 2015, China has been ranked the number one CO_{2} contributor holding 29% of the global CO_{2} emissions.
 In 2012, the World Resources Institute figured the total global carbon emission to be 33.84 billion tons where China contributed to 9.31 billion.
 In particular, biomass forest burning and shrubland, grassland, and crop residue fire burning are some of the most important contributors to China's CO_{2} emission.
 Agriculture is also another top contributor to carbon emission in China representing 17% of the total emissions.
 And, China's steel industry has accounted for 44% of the total CO_{2} emissions.
 China's industries are not the only determinate of air pollution; China's growing population has increased heavy traffic and power generation.
 Altogether, China's growing infrastructure has created 3.28 billion tons of industrial waste from 2013 to 2016.
 On a local level, China has implemented a pollution warning system that notifies citizens of the day to day air quality and potential health effects.
 The highest warning: red, indicates an unsuitability for all outdoor activity because of health risks.
 Certain measures have been adopted to curb the production of smog and haze within China such as temporary vehicle bans.
 Additionally as smog and haze threats grow, the Chinese Ministry of Environmental Protection has called upon the steel producing cities of Linyi and Chengde to curb pollution from a result of the steel industry, by enforcing environmental laws or by closing down some thirteen offender's factories.